All Episodes

 But here's the thing.

-W all those names you mentioned, they are very relevant.
+All those names you mentioned, they are very relevant.

-Unfortunately, a lot of the people we've been voting for for a long time do care more about what those people say about them than what audiences like this say says about them.
+Unfortunately, a lot of the people we've been voting for for a long time do care more about what those people say about them than what audiences like this says about them.

 And so when we get elected, when we have power, listen, we have a code, right?

-We have to love our neighbor as we love ourselves, but there's another code also that says in Romans 13 that the purpose of government is to be an avenging angel to bring the sword of righteousness against evil to punish evil.
+But there's another code also that says in Romans 13 that the purpose of government is to be an avenging angel to bring the sword of righteousness against evil, to punish evil.

-The only reason Almighty God allows sinful human beings to govern themselves on any level or have governments at all is to keep the moral order to punish evil.
+The only reason Almighty God allows sinful human beings to govern themselves on any level or have governments at all is to keep the moral order, to punish evil.

 And we have to do that.